Starting Over at 55 Part 14

 “She’s giving herself a reason to have to get up and leave if things bog down or get awkward,” Jack said appreciatively.
 “That’s probably a good idea.”

-9am at the Island Roastery.
+9 am at the Parisian Bean.
 I’ll see you then.

 Georgia replied with a smiley face and then the green light next to her picture and name, which had appeared on the list of Friends on the right side of the screen, went out.
-Jack noticed that Corie’s picture and name had also appeared, but there was no green dot next to it, either.
+Jack noticed that Corie’s image and name had also appeared, but there was no green dot next to it.

-Jack spent a few minutes scrolling through the status posts of his Facebook friends but saw nothing earth shaking; a couple birthdays, a birth of someone’s niece, an engagement announcement of someone else’s granddaughter, and a cute picture of a puppy and a baby soliciting likes.
+Jack spent a few minutes scrolling through the status posts of his Facebook friends but saw nothing earth-shaking; a couple of birthdays, the birth of someone’s niece, an engagement announcement of someone else’s granddaughter, and a cute picture of a puppy and a baby soliciting likes.
 With a sigh, Jack logged off and wondered why, other than the messages, he even bothered with Facebook.